MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/sdk/reactnative/index.md

    ```bash
    react-native link
    ```
    Note : This command is not required from react-native 0.60

-3. For iOS only, install newly added Mobilefisrt Pods
+3. For iOS only, install Mobilefirst Pod dependencies

    ```bash
    cd ios && pod install